ZedThree/HPCAcademyFortran/Fortran.md

 ## Why Fortran?

 - Built for efficient mathematical calculations
+- Makes it easy to write simple code that optimises well
+    - For "reasonable" use cases!
 - Multidimensional arrays are first-class objects
+- Support for basic input files built in
 - Easily fits into various parallel programming paradigms
     - Some even built right into language
 - Majority of codes on UK supercomputers use Fortran
     - fluid dynamics, materials, plasmas, climate, etc.
 - Portable code, several compilers available
 - Interoperability features (can work with C easily)

+## Why not Fortran?

+- Not great at problems outside of "usual" domain
+    - Text processing, graphical interfaces, system programming
+    - Still possible, just harder than in specialist languages!
+- Historical baggage has left a very verbose language
+    - Lots of typing!
+- Lack of proper generics make some useful data structures tricky to implement

 ## Alternatives